 By the end of 2007, tables were established in 11 states.
 With more springing up across the country, their leaders saw a need for an entity to connect and support them.
 State Voices was launched in 2008 to fill this role.

 Today, the State Voices national organization provides critical civic engagement tools, resources and support to state tables.
-State Voices works closely with partners in all fifty states and encompasses over 700 organizations in 20 state tables across the country.
+State Voices works closely with partners in all 50 states and encompasses over 700 organizations in more than 20 state tables across the country.